Come Out Fighting Ghengis Smith

-Come Out Fighting Ghengis Smith is English folk / rock singer-songwriter and guitarist Roy Harper's second album and was released in 1968.
-The album was re-issued in 1977 as The Early Years, re-issued once more on Compact disc in 1991, and was re-released again in December 2017 in both Remastered, 180 Gram Vinyl and CD formats.
+Come Out Fighting Ghengis Smith is the second studio album by the English folk musician Roy Harper.
+Originally released in 1967, the album was re-issued in 1977 as The Early Years, re-issued once more on Compact disc in 1991, and was re-released again in December 2017 in both Remastered, 180 Gram Vinyl and CD formats.

 History

 Columbia Records, recognising Harper's potential, hired American producer Shel Talmy to produce the album.
 Talmy later claimed that 'Harper was difficult... truculent... we battled.
 But we got round to it'.
 The album was orchestrated by Keith Mansfield.